tobias-gaenzler/colormix/README.md

 ### Usage
 Clicking one of the colors in the color wheel adds the color to the result.
 You restart by clicking *Reset*.
+Alternative: docker container
+* run docker container [link todo]() (currently the *webdev serve --hostname 0.0.0.0* is picking its arguments correctly in entrypoint and hence the app is not reachable from outside the container)

 ## Development
 Setup your local development environment for dart (see e.g. [Dart Web deployment](https://dart.dev/web/deployment) ).